-- Car-Freshner Corp. v.
-D & J Distributing and Manufacturing, Inc., 1:14-cv-00391-PKC (S.D.N.Y.
-2016) – On behalf of plaintiffs, manufacturers of the famous Little Trees air fresheners, obtained jury verdict finding defendant liable for trade dress infringement and dilution and awarding plaintiff defendant’s profits from sales of infringing air fresheners.
+- CAR-FRESHNER D & J Distributing and Manufacturing, Inc., 1:14-cv-00391-PKC (S.D.N.Y.
+2016).
+On behalf of plaintiffs, manufacturers of the famous LITTLE TREES air fresheners, obtained jury verdict finding defendant liable for trade dress infringement and dilution and awarding plaintiff defendant’s profits from sales of infringing air fresheners.
 Court entered permanent injunction requiring defendant to change its trade dress.
 Also obtained earlier summary judgment ruling dismissing defendant’s trade dress counterclaims on grounds of functionality, lack of distinctiveness and abandonment.
-See Car-Freshner Corp. v.
+See CAR-FRESHNER Corp. v.
 D & J Distributing and Manufacturing, Inc., 2015 U.S. Dist.
 LEXIS 67961 (S.D.N.Y.
 May 26, 2015).

 - The Hershey Company v.
-Promotion In Motion, Inc., 07-CV-1601 (SDW) (D.N.J.
-2013) – Represented defendant at trial and defeated plaintiff Hershey’s claims that defendant’s SWISSKISS chocolate infringed and diluted Hershey’s KISSES trademarks.
+Promotion In Motion, Inc., 07-CV-1601 (D.N.J.
+2013).
+Represented defendant at trial and defeated plaintiff Hershey’s claims that defendant’s SWISSKISS chocolate infringed and diluted Hershey’s KISSES trademarks.
 Examined four survey experts and discredited Hershey’s confusion and dilution surveys.

 - Sanofi-Aventis v.
 Advancis Corp., 453 F. Supp.2d 834 (D. Del.
-2006) - Trial counsel for the world's third largest pharmaceutical company in successful trademark infringement and dilution action.
-Obtained permanent injunction after trial requiring publicly traded pharmaceutical company to change its company name and house mark.
+2006).
+Trial counsel for the world's third largest pharmaceutical company in successful trademark infringement and dilution action.
+Obtained permanent injunction after trial requiring publicly traded pharmaceutical company to change its company name and house mark, ADVANCIS.

 - Malaco Leaf, AB v.
 Promotion In Motion, Inc, 287 F. Supp.2d 355 (S.D.N.Y.
-2003) - Obtained summary judgment for defendant dismissing trade dress, trademark infringement, trademark dilution and false advertising claims and finding the product configuration of plaintiff's 'Swedish Fish' gummy candy to be generic.
+2003).
+Obtained summary judgment for defendant dismissing trade dress and trademark infringement, trademark dilution and false advertising claims and finding the product configuration of plaintiff's 'Swedish Fish' gummy candy to be generic.

 Harvard University Law School (JD 1991, cum laude)